-In order to allow MarkLogic Server to accept the Certificate presented by a user, MarkLogic Server needs a Certificate Authority (CA) to sign the user certificate installed into MarkLogic Server.
+To allow MarkLogic Server to accept the Certificate presented by a user, MarkLogic Server needs a Certificate Authority (CA) to sign the user certificate installed into MarkLogic Server.

 Install a CA certificate used to sign the demoUser1 certificate in the Admin Interface, as follows.